Skip to content

 # Enable debug mode for detailed logging

-export DEBUG=1 probe chat
+export DEBUG=1 probe-chat

 Example Usage